JUMP TO RECIPE

 Thai Milk Tea, It’s An Asian Thing

-I too started drinking cold Thai milk tea at every cafe we stopped at until I realized just how much sugar/condensed milk I was drinking 😳 so I came up with an alternative.
+I, too, began sipping cold Thai milk tea at every cafe we visited until I discovered how much sugar/condensed milk I was consuming, at which point I developed a substitute.

 Nutrition In This Thai Milk Tea Recipe

-The values below are based on one tall glass of Thai milk tea, made with almond and coconut milk in a ratio of 1:1.
-You can half the calories if you’re using only almond milk.
+The following figures are based on one tall glass of Thai milk tea brewed with a 1:1 ratio of almond and coconut milk.
+You’ll have half the calories if you simply use almond milk.

 - Calories: 80 C